 Swami Vivekananda was chosen to represent Hinduism however he did not try to prove the superiority of his religion.
 Instead, Vivekananda spoke with great sincerity about the harmony of world religions and the common spirituality of humanity.
 It was this universal message of oneness which captivated the audience.

 “As different streams, having their sources in different places, all mingle their water in the sea, so, O Lord, the different paths which men take through different tendencies, various though they appear, crooked or straight, all lead to Thee.”
 (1)

-100 years later another World Parliament of Religions was held in Chicago.
+One hundred years later another World Parliament of Religions was held in Chicago.
 The aim was to commemorate the historic Parliament 100 years ago and also to renew the commitment to interfaith dialogue.
 Since then there have also been Parliaments convened in Cape Town 1999 and Barcelona 2004.
-In Chicago and Barcelona the opening meditation was led by Sri Chinmoy.
+In Chicago and Barcelona, the opening meditation was led by Sri Chinmoy.
 During his meditations Sri Chinmoy said

-Like Vivekananda, Sri Chinmoy comes from India and since his arrival in United States in 1964 he has sought to spread a message of unity and oneness between people of different faiths.
-In 1970 at the invitation of the then UN secretary general, U Thant Sri Chinmoy has led twice weekly interdenominational meditations at the United Nations.
+Like Vivekananda, Sri Chinmoy comes from India and since his arrival in the United States in 1964, he has sought to spread a message of unity and oneness between people of different faiths.
+In 1970 at the invitation of the then UN secretary-general, U Thant Sri Chinmoy has led twice-weekly interdenominational meditations at the United Nations.
 Sri Chinmoy is also the founder of the World Harmony Run; a global relay run seeking to offer a dynamic way of bringing people together in harmony and oneness.